 Climber, Routesetter, & Photographer

-I was introduced to climbing at age seven in the suburban Midwest through competitive youth climbing.
+I was introduced to climbing at age seven in Indiana through competitive youth climbing.
 With some success at the national and international level, I was burnt out by the end of high school, and practically gave up climbing going into college.
 Climbing needed to be remade in my life.
 It took me several years to figure that out.

-After graduating from undergrad in Chicago, I moved back to my hometown of Indianapolis, Indiana, started routesetting and making regular trips to the Red River Gorge again.
+After graduating from undergrad in Chicago, I moved back to my hometown of Indianapolis, started routesetting, and making regular trips to the Red River Gorge again.
 I was getting back in shape, enjoying the community again, and loving the time spent in the forested hills of Kentucky.
 But climbing was too similar to what it had been, and I felt pressure to try to make something of my life outside of climbing.
 The craft of routesetting was new and exciting, but it was still just an entertaining way to earn a paycheck.
-It seemed that there was no future in it (I found out later that this is definitely not the case).
+It seemed that there was no future in it.

 My partner Liz and I moved to Denver in 2014 and I continued to routeset at Movement Climbing & Fitness while looking for jobs in ecology, my line of study.
 I never got a job and it was during this time that I began focusing on developing my photography as a secondary stream of income.